 Collectors and cooking buffs still enjoy buying and collecting cookbooks.
 But the rest of us home cooks can indulge for free in an electronic ocean of recipes and cooking lore.

 A world of electronic books is available at no cost.
 Your tax dollars already have paid the bill by helping to support your city or county public library.

-Membership is free and generally gives you not just access to physical books, including interlibrary loans from other collections, but also enormous catalogs of adults’ and children’s e-books.
-If that isn’t enough, try “11 Sites That Offer Free E-Books.”
+Membership to your local library is free and generally gives you not just access to physical books, including interlibrary loans from other collections, but also to enormous catalogs of adults’ and children’s e-books.
+If that isn’t enough, try “9 Sites That Offer Free E-Books.”